Aetherinox/obi-sync-docs/README.md

 ![aVD8YRs](https://github.com/Aetherinox/obi-sync-docs/assets/118329232/5d065b57-708c-4bbe-8373-8d11354b09f5)

-Fill in your email address and password that you used to register your account with the `cURL` command earlier in the docker steps.
+Fill in your email address and password that you used to register your account with the `cURL` command in the section [Creating New User](#Creating-New-User) above.

 ```powershell
 curl --request POST `